Reyer Anslo: Life

 Anslo was born at Amsterdam and brought up a Mennonite.
+His family originated from Christiania, now Oslo (Norway).
+His mother remarried in 1631.
 He was baptized in 1646.
 Early civic fame as a poet came to him in Amsterdam, when he was rewarded by his with a laurel crown and a silver dish for a poem in honour of the foundation stone of the new town hall in 1648.
 In 1649 he travelled to Rome with Arnout Hellemans Hooft (1629-1680), the son of P.C.
 Hooft; they arrived in November 1651.

-In December he was received into the Catholic Church, together with forty-three others, as is shown by manuscript records of the Society of Jesus (Lit. annuae Soc.
-Jes., in the Burgundian Library at Brussels, VI, No. 21818b fo 300, ao 1651).
+In December 1651 he was received into the Catholic Church, together with forty-three others, as is shown by manuscript records of the Society of Jesus.
 He proceeded to Rome, where he became secretary to Cardinal Luigi Capponi, and received from Pope Innocent X a gold medal for his poetical labours.
 In 1655 he was presented to Queen Christina of Sweden, to whom he dedicated new poems.
 A poem entitled De Zweedsche Pallas ("The Swedish Pallas"), brought him a golden chain.